+HOW DO I REGISTER OR RE-REGISTER TO VOTE?
 You can visit https://registertovote.ca.gov/ to register or re-register online.
-Or you can pick up a paper Voter Registration Card at DMV, the library or Post Office.
+Or you can pick up a paper Voter Registration Card at DMV, the library, or Post Office.
 You may also contact our office for a form to be mailed to you.

+WHAT IS THE DEADLINE TO REGISTER TO VOTE?
 If you would like to vote at a polling place you must be registered at least 15 days before the election.
-During the 14 days prior to and including Election Day you can conditionally register and vote at the Yuba County Elections Office.
-To conditionally register you must reside in Yuba County and must not have already turned in a voted ballot at another county/state elections office.
+During the 14 days prior to and including Election Day you can conditionally register and cast a provisional ballot at the Yuba County Elections Office or a Yuba County poll site.
+To conditionally register, you must reside in Yuba County and must not have already turned in a voted ballot at another county/state elections office.

+HOW DO I CHANGE MY POLITICAL PARTY?
 You must re-register to change your political party.

 VOTING BY MAIL

-By law, Vote by Mail ballots cannot be mailed more than 29 days before an election.
-Ballots are mailed continuously up until 7 days prior to Election Day.
+WHEN WILL I GET MY VOTE BY MAIL BALLOT?
+Vote by Mail ballots are initially mailed no later than 29 days before the election and then continuously up until 7 days prior to Election Day.